-3.5.6.
-TRS Electronics Access
+3.5.7.
+CATS ELECTRONICS ACCESS

-As for all electronics, it is highly recommended to ensure easy and quick access to switches/connectors via an access panel on the airframe.
-Access panels should be positioned so they are reachable from ground level, ideally without ladders.
+As for all electronics, it is highly recommended to ensure easy and quick access to switches/connectors to on-board CATS devices via an access panel in the airframe.
+Access panels should ideally be positioned so they are reachable from ground level, without ladders.
 Access panels shall be secured for flight.